GarveyMak123/Slave-to-the-Algorithm/week 10/README.md

 "Monolitt", was created by analyzing the emotions in local social media and assigning them to corresponding colors of paint.
 Use the corresponding paint to create a map of social media activity.<br>
 <img src="https://github.com/GarveyMak123/Slave-to-the-Algorithm/blob/master/week%2010/Monolitt.png" width="70%" height="70%">

+I was inspired by these works, especially 'Monolitt', and I think that the visual impact on the audience is key to my projects.
+However, these visual impacts need to be restrained.
+I don't want the audience to be influenced emotionally and be the first to see these trends and hashtags.